Locating living people

 There may be an online bulletin board for the ship your relative came on or a migrant camp where they may have stayed.
 Many people find each other through such forums so it might be a great place to throw your question out to the wider world.

 Doing an online search for their names might reveal something.
 While it sounds obvious, many don’t think of it!
 Lots of people are online these days with personal websites, blogs, social networking, business websites and so forth.

 Various organisations have tracing services that may, in certain circumstances, be able to locate missing family members.
-Some of them are listed online here.
+Some of them are listed on the Find and Connect website.

-Post World War II Immigration in Photographs on Museums Victoria Collections
+From Museums Victoria's Collection: Post World War II Immigration in Photographs.